 - Second, the new skill can appear only when the old skill is revised and removed/modified together with its supporting structure and systems.

-In the original article another “S”-phrase was used: Superordinate Goals.
-Nothing new here, these are company’s principles/DNA expressed at high levels of abstraction.
+In the original, article another “S”-phrase was used: Superordinate Goals.
+These are the company’s principles/DNA expressed at high levels of abstraction.
 This is usually senseless for outsiders, but it means a lot for employees.

 Good news.
-You can use these 7-Ss just as a simple checklist.
-No rocket-science, no automation software.
-“It gives us a deeper bag in which to collect our experiences,” say the authors of the framework.
+We can use these 7-Ss just as a simple checklist.
+No rocket science, no automation software.

 Lowell Bryan, a director in McKinsey’s New York office